Blog Layout

 Bespoke drain solutions by Craft Flooring

-Vanessa Ashmore • Aug 12, 2021
+Vanessa Ashmore • August 12, 2021

 Commercial and manufacturing facilities understand the need for a well-designed, hygienic, durable, adaptable, cleanable, and serviceable drain system.
 Working closely with the engineering and production teams we can design a suitable full-service drain solution, commission the manufacture thereof, and then install the system in line with the specified requirements.